src-d/gitbase/docs/using-gitbase/security.md

 - pid: Pid returns the process ID associated with this context.
 It will change in subsequent queries sent using the same connection.
 - query: Query that client is trying to execute.
 - err: If `success=false`.
 Human readable error describing the problem.
+- duration: Time that the query took to execute.
+If the format of the logs is `JSON` this duration unit is nanoseconds.

 Examples: